AdobeDocs/experience-platform.en/help/tags/extensions/client/web-sdk/action-types.md

 ## Send media event {#send-media-event}

-Use this action to send a media event to Adobe Experience Platform and/or Adobe Analytics.
+Sends a media event to Adobe Experience Platform and/or Adobe Analytics.
 This action is useful when you are tracking media events on your website.
-The action requires a playerId to identify a media session, and a media event type to identify the type of media event that is being sent.
-The action also requires a Quality of Experience and playhead data element to be used to start a media session.
+Select an instance (if you have more than one).
+The action requires a `playerId` that represents a unique identifier for a tracked media session, it also requires a Quality of Experience and a `playhead` data element when starting a media session.

 ![](assets/send-media-event.png)

 There are a few other fields in the Send media event action type that could also be useful depending on the media event you are tracking:
-- **Instance**
+- **Instance** The Web SDK instance that is being used.
 - **Media Event Type** Media Event type that is being tracked.
 - **Player ID** This is the media session unique identifier.
 - **Playhead** This is the current position of the media playback in seconds.